South Park Mexican: Early life

 Carlos Coy was born on October 5, 1970, in Houston, Texas.
 His father was a former United States Marine from Falfurrias.
 Coy's mother dropped out of high school to marry his father; they divorced in 1974.

 His mother had worked full-time to support the family and was unable to apply for welfare.
 Because of this, Coy's older sister, a hairdresser, described herself as his "mother and sister", having to take care of him on most occasions.
 Coy emotionally felt disturbed by the aftermath of his father's separation from his mother and absence from the family.
 Taking the divorce of his parents hard, he grew into trouble.

 He attended various elementary schools, before entering the music magnet program at Welch Middle School, learning how to play the piano before transitioning to the violin.
 His family moved from Southeast Houston to South Park, where he attended Woodson Middle School.
 He later started skateboarding and breakdancing.
 At the age of 10, he was arrested for arson after he accidentally burned down the living room of the house of his friend's parents as a result of him smoking a cigarette mixed with marijuana.

 At the age of 13, he became a crack cocaine dealer during this time.
 He attended Milby High School until he was expelled in 1987 while in the ninth grade following a physical altercation with a female student, which provoked him to assault her.
 He was sent to an alternative school, before dropping out soon after.
 Coy later obtained a GED and enrolled in San Jacinto Junior College for a business associate degree, but failed his classes.
 He did not have enough money to pay off his student loans and dropped out of San Jacinto, returning to Houston's South Park neighborhood.
-In a 1999 interview with the Houston Press, he reminisced on being expelled from Milby, saying "One more year in high school, and I would have went to jail for fucking [underage] bitches."
+In a 1999 interview with the Houston Press, he reminisced on being expelled from Milby, saying "One more year in high school and I would’ve went to jail for fucking all those little young bitches."

 His older brother helped him find a legitimate job, working at a chemical plant for minimum wage, but after experiencing skin problems, including rash development, he was fired.
 Unemployed again, he worked as a door-to-door perfume salesman, but did not receive the money he expected.
 He continued dealing drugs.
 In 1992, he was invaded by robbers who held him at gunpoint in exchange for cash, jewelry and drugs.
 That same year, he lost a close friend to gun violence.
 He relocated to his mother's trailer home for safety and asked God for a sign.